 City Sketches, Inc.

-THE NEWURBANJAZZ RADIO SHOW WOULD LIKE TO THANK OUR NEW AFFILATES, WDJZ IN DAYTONA AND THE ISLAND IN ST. SIMONS
+THE NEWURBANJAZZ RADIO SHOW WOULD LIKE TO THANK OUR NEW AFFILIATE, THE ISLAND IN ST. SIMONS

 DISCLAIMER: City Sketches, Inc. (or New Urban Jazz Radio / Funky Onion Publishing / Bob Baldwin) and LoriJazz.
 LLC (or Lori Williams) have mutually agreed to part ways and have terminated al business relationships.
 City Sketches, Inc. and LoriJazz.
 LLC are not affiliated or associated with each other.